redstone-finance/redstone-docs/docs/smart-contract-devs/how-it-works.md

 ## Types of values

-We support 2 types of data to be received in contract:
+We support 2 types of data to be received in a contract:

 1. Numeric 256-bit values (used by default)
 2. Bytes arrays with dynamic size